3unjee/devlogs/VLC/gui.md

     - This allows us to have colored and animated icons.
     - This allows us to have lazy loading on icons (faster GUI startup).
     - Font icons are web practices and we are genuine developers (OK I'm trolling a little bit).
+- Make error popup look better they are currently list based and not optimal for readability.

 ## Got anything in mind ?